okraHQ/okra-ios-sdk/README.md

 This is an ios library for implementing okra widget
 ### Get Started
 This library would help you add Okra widget to you native ios app in no time.
-All you need to do is ...
 ### Install

+1. Clone the repository and save to a location:
 ```git
 $ git clone https://github.com/okraHQ/okra-ios-sdk.git
 ```
+2. Build and run the project via **Xcode**.

 ### Usage
 ``` swift